2023 Best Computer Engineering Schools in Pennsylvania

 Full Computer Engineering at University of Pittsburgh - Johnstown Report

-Drexel University landed the #10 spot in the 2023 rankings for the best computer engineering programs.
+Drexel University came in at #10 in this year’s edition of the Best Computer Engineering Schools in Pennsylvania ranking.
 Drexel is a fairly large private not-for-profit school located in the city of Philadelphia.

 After completing their degree, CE graduates from Drexel carry an average student debtload of $30,333.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $743.